Number and percentage of female prisoners

 There are specific prison facilities for long-term prisoners

-It appears that the larger and more secure facilities house inmates with long sentences and the small facilities are for those with short sentences.
+It appears that the larger and more secure facilities house prisoners with long sentences and the small facilities are for those with short sentences.

 People condemned to a long sentence do not have a specific detention regime.